AWMA founding executive director

 Awards Executive Producer

-VICKI GORDON is a dynamic champion of gender & cultural equality within the Australian Music Industry and broader Arts sector.
-She brings a wealth of experience as a Producer and Leader in First Nations Engagement and Cultural Governance, Creative Management, Corporate Sponsorship, Govt Lobbying and Strategic Planning in the NFP sector.
+VICKI GORDON is a dynamic champion of gender & cultural equality within the Australian Music Industry.
+She brings a wealth of experience as a Creative Producer and Leader in Management, Corporate Sponsorship, Government Lobbying, Strategic Planning in the NFP sector, First Nations Engagement and Cultural Governance.
 She holds a Certificate of Completion in Indigenous Cultural Protocols for Business.

 “a dynamic champion of gender & cultural equality”